felix-hilden/mold/docs/src/index.rst

     $ mold config list
     $ mold config show python-library

+For more details see :ref:`cli` and the list of :ref:`plugins`.
+If you're new here, have a look at the :ref:`tutorial`.

 Mission
 -------
 We aim to be the fastest and simplest way of creating